Criminal Defense and Post-Conviction Challenges for Immigrants

 At the Law Offices of Anthony J. Pullara, we will do everything in our power within the bounds of the law to strive to prevent that from happening.
 If you are facing criminal charges, or are concerned about the impact of a conviction on your immigration status, contact us at 213-784-4504 to discuss your specific case.
-From offices in Torrance and downtown Los Angeles, we serve clients in Carson, Redondo Beach and throughout the L.A. area.
+From offices in Torrance, we serve clients in Carson, Redondo Beach and throughout the L.A. area.

 Referrals From Immigration Attorneys

 We accept referrals from immigration attorneys who seek to minimize the impact of immigration consequences of California criminal convictions.
 If you are an out-of-state attorney, we will use our experience to obtain relief from clients’ old convictions and prevent possible deportation.

 There is no doubt that obtaining relief from a conviction can be very challenging.
 Not all efforts succeed, but with deportation it is a very real possibility.
 The stakes are so high that every effort must be made to prevent this outcome.

 Our founding attorney, Anthony J. Pullara, has more than 26 years of experience handling cases that affect immigrants.
 Unlike most immigration attorneys, Mr. Pullara has significant experience litigating in criminal court and negotiating with prosecutors.